 - 2. In the Project window, click the Precipitation Calculator node. - 3.
 In the Configuration window at the bottom, click Pause.
+Observe that the Precipitation Calculator in the Project window has a pause indicator.
 If there are intermediate results available these will be listed in the Event Log.

-4. When ready, click Continue to resume your calculations from the last time step or click

-Discard to discard the calculation (then click Yes or No on the window that opens).
+- 4. When pausing the calculation, you can make changes to a variety of settings under the Matrix Phase or Precipitate Phase sections (click Show Details), plus the Interfacial energy, Temperature (for non-isothermal calculations), and Simulation time.
+The rest of the Configuration window settings are grayed out and no other editing can be done while paused. - 5.
+When ready, click Continue to resume your calculations from the last time step or click Discard to discard the calculation (then click Yes or No on the window that opens).